polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ## Importing a Module Crate

-The first thing you need to do to add the Contracts module is to import the `srml_contracts` crate in your runtime's `Cargo.toml` file.
+The first thing you need to do to add the Contracts module is to import the `pallet-contracts` crate in your runtime's `Cargo.toml` file.
 If you want a proper primer into Cargo References, you should check out [their official documentation](https://doc.rust-lang.org/cargo/reference/index.html).

 Open `contracts-chain/runtime/Cargo.toml` and you will see a file which lists all the dependencies your runtime has.
 For example, it depends on the [Balances module](https://substrate.dev/rustdocs/master/pallet_balances/index.html):